 At the end of our first year at the ENJMIN, we were given two months and a half to realize a group project on any subject we wanted.
 Aurore is the project I worked on and we were all very productive on it because the main mechanic was very clear from the start.

-You can access the itch page here to play it.
 To sum it up, it is a contemplative adventure-puzzle game in which you can resize objects at your will.

 My fellow Game Designer, Théo, was the one who pitched the project, and thus was able to create very quickly several bricks on how to use the mechanic.

 I took those bricks and conceived the progress of both levels (the one in the clouds and the one in the Baoli).
 Being also the lead graphic artist on the game, I could really choose how to adapt that Level Design to the environment, and vice versa.